SurfaceJS/surface/packages/@surface/custom-element/readme.md

 ```

 ### event
-Creates an event handler using the decorated method.
+Listen for a host event using the decorated method as a handler.

 ```ts
 import CustomElement { event } from "@surface/custom-element";